Hatay dispute

 The Hatay dispute emerged when Turkey annexed Hatay Province from the newly independent Syria in 1939.
 The Hatay dispute remained a controversial problem between Syria and Turkey from time to time between 1939 and 2024.
-(Note: Implied by the logos of the Syrian Ministry of Information, and the General Security Service.)
+(Note: Implied by the logos of the Syrian Ministry of Information, and the General Security Service.
+The General Federation of Trade Unions also a new logo with a map excluding the Hatay Province in 2025.)

 The slogan "Hatay is Turkish and will remain Turkish" is used by Turkish nationalists.
+In Syria, the annexation of the province referred to as the 'Usurped Province' and its incorporation is commemorated on November 29 of each year.

 History

+Franco–Turkish dispute

-Late 20th – early 21st century language distribution.
+Late 20th–early 21st century language distribution in Hatay: